 Your organization can get started with data mining by leveraging the right data management tools.
 It’s crucial to have a system that allows a seamless flow of data into analytics systems to facilitate advanced analysis.
 Modern data warehousing is particularly useful as it serves as a centralized repository for cleaned and transformed data ready for data mining applications.

-Also, you can have the best data mining tool, but without accurate and structured datasets, you won’t get the optimal results.
+You can have the best data mining tool, however without accurate and structured datasets, you won’t get the optimal results.
 That’s because the data must be accurate, complete, and consistent for software to produce insights that are reliable and trustworthy.
 So, raw data coming from disparate sources must be cleaned and prepared before data mining techniques can be applied to them.

 As most organization data is available in an unstructured format, the first step is to extract data.
 It involves using a reliable data extraction solution to pull data from PDF business documents and systems and convert it into a machine-readable format.